datreant/datreant/docs/api_treants.rst

 Treant
 ------
-The class :class:`datreant.core.Treant` is the central object of ``datreant.core``.
+The class :class:`datreant.Treant` is the central object of ``datreant``.

-.. autoclass:: datreant.core.Treant
+.. autoclass:: datreant.Treant
     :members:
     :inherited-members: